sigurpol/papi-polkadot-populate/paseo_ahm_guide_to_create_nominators.md

 ## Smoldot for the win, I hope...
 Enough with the experiments, back to the core point of this document: let these 30k nominate!
 Now, the creation of 30k via the script was a breeze and blazingly fast because it was easy to group and parallelize transactions coming all from the same base account.
-For staking, we have 30k accounts  and each of them needs to submit a request to bond and nominate so optimization is harded.
+For staking, we have 30k accounts  and each of them needs to submit a request to bond and nominate so optimization is harder.

 I have experimented with a single remote RPC and I couldn't really batch stuff without hitting severe rate limiting.
 Same with a list of round-robin RPC nodes, still not enough to stake 30k accounts in a reasonable time.

-`smoldot` for my (limited) tests on WAH seems to be by far the best solution in this approach.
-Probably another alternative would be to rely on a local node but the tool today only supports smoldot and not RPC connection.
-It's trival to add if you want to experiment with that.
+`smoldot` for my (limited) tests vs staking on WAH and for my (extensive) test on Paseo for account creation  seems to be by far the best solution for our use-case.
+Probably another alternative would be to rely on a local node but the tool today only supports `smoldot` and not RPC connection.
+It's trivial to add if you want to experiment with that.

 ## Let's start

-As mentioned early, we want to let each of the accounts in [this list](paseo_fake_nominators.txt) to bond and nominate so accounts from ///43 to ///30042.
+As mentioned early, we want to let each of the accounts in [this list](paseo_fake_nominators.txt) to bond and nominate for accounts from `///43` to `///30042` derived from the usual test account `14iw76ZmY7BzFfBYrTrCnMyAzU5X4LY5jCFN6XuSnTYnzaTe`.

-What I would suggest is a gradual approach: let a small bunch of accounts to bond and nominate, check the everything is fine.
-Increase the size gradually.
+What I would suggest is a gradual approach: let a small bunch of accounts to bond and nominate, check that everything is fine.
+Increase the size of the batch gradually.
 Repeat.

 For the creation of accounts, I started with creating 10 then 1000 then 5000 then 10k up to 30k and worked seamlessly.
-Here risks that something goes wrong is higher and the whole process will also take more time (the creation itself took 2min or so).
+Here risks that something goes wrong are much higher and the whole process will also take more time (the creation of 30k itself took 2min or so, just because I was cautious and I did few intermediate steps).

 Proposed approach: